vignettes/low_level.Rmd

 function takes arguments:

-: a vector of one or more channels to listen
+channel: a vector of one or more channels to listen

-: a logical indicating if the
+onpattern: a logical indicating if the

-: environment to evaluate the function in, by
+channel is a patterncallback: a function described belowenvir: environment to evaluate the function in, by

 default the parent frameThe callback function must take a single argument; this will be the

-received message with named elements type
+received message with named elements type (which will be

-(the name of the channel) and
+message), channel (the name of the channel) and

-(the message contents).
-If pattern
+value (the message contents).
+If pattern was

-, then an additional element pattern
+TRUE, then an additional element pattern will

 be present (see the Redis docs).
 The callback must return

-; this indicates if the client
+TRUE or FALSE; this indicates if the client

-should continue quit (i.e., TRUE
+should continue quit (i.e., TRUE means return control to R,

-means keep going).
+FALSE means keep going).

-function is blocking and returns
+Because the subscribe function is blocking and returns

 nothing, so all data collection needs to happen as a side-effect of the